OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 #### Public Clients

-Recommended for public client is the code-grant with the PKCE extension.
-An authorization request for Authorization Code Flow + PKCE should contain `response_type=code` and `code_challenge=sha256(xyz)`.
+The Authorization Code grant with PKCE extension is recommended for public clients.
+An authorization request for Authorization Code flow with PKCE should contain `response_type=code` and `code_challenge=sha256(xyz)`.

-Further the token exchange should contain the grant type `authorization_code` and a `code_verifier`.
+The token exchange should contain the grant type `authorization_code` and a `code_verifier`.

-Improper grant types for public client:
+Improper grant types for public clients are:

-- Code Grant without the PKCE extension
+- Authorization Code grant without the PKCE extension
 - Client Credentials
-- Implicit flow
+- Implicit Flow
-- Resource Owner Password Credential Grant
+- ROPC

 #### Confidential Clients

-The code-grant is recommended for confidential client and the PKCE extension may be used as well.
+The Authorization Code grant is recommended for confidential clients.
+The PKCE extension may be used as well.

-Improper grant types for confidential client:
+Improper grant types for confidential clients are:

-- Resource Owner Password Credential Grant
-- Implicit flow
-- Client Credentials (Except for Machine to Machine)
+- Client Credentials (Except for machine-to-machine -- see below)
+- Implicit Flow
+- ROPC

-##### Machine to Machine
+##### Machine-to-Machine

-Machine to Machine clients generally should be able to keep a secret and therefore may be confidential clients.
-No user interaction can happen and they may rely solely on the client secret with the Client Credentials grant.
+In situations where no user interaction occurs and the clients are only confidential clients, the Client Credentials grant may be used ([RFC6749 4.4](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4)).

-If you already know the client id and secret it is possible to obtain a token with the `client_credentials` grant type.
+If you know the `client_id` and `client_secret`, it is possible to obtain a token by passing the `client_credentials` grant type.

 ```bash
 λ curl --request POST \